-The guidance and policies referenced in this Guide are not contracts.
+The guidance and policies referenced in this Guide are not contracts with any employee.
 The university reserves the right to modify or discontinue its benefits programs in whole or in part at any time and without advanced notice, except as required by law.
-Nor does this guidance create, or is intended to create, a promise or representation of continued employment.
+Nor does this guidance create, or is intended to create, a promise or representation of continued employment for any employee.